xabbu42/Master/arbeit.md

 \Begin{corollary} \label{boxcutloop}
-For any annotation $an$ the constructed proof for $Γ ⊃ Δ$ does not introduce prehistoric loops if the two $□$ symbols of the active formulas belong to the same family as the $□$ symbol in $□B$.
+For any annotation $an$ the constructed proof for $Γ ⊃ Δ$ does not introduce prehistoric loops.
 \End{corollary}

 \Begin{proof}
 Replacing $□(A→B)$ or $□A$ with $□B$ in weakening formulas or side formulas does not change prehistoric relations as the two $□$-symbols belong to the same family.

 Any prehistoric relation because of the new $(⊃ □)$ in case 3 already exists in the original proof, as every $□$ occurrance in the new